drBenway/pixi-vn-wiki/index.md

 ## First steps

-After setting up the interface, you can start creating the visual novel using Pixi'VN functions.
+After setting up the interface, you can start creating the visual novel using Pixi’VN functions.

 * [Add JavaScript framework for interface](Interface-with-JavaScript-Framework)
 * [Characters](Characters)